 - Macau Peninsula Site.
 In May 2006, we entered into a conditional agreement to acquire a third development site, which is located on the shoreline of Macau peninsula near the current Macau Ferry Terminal, or Macau Peninsula site.
-The Macau Peninsula site is approximately 6,480 square meters (approximately 69,750 sq. ft.) and the acquisition price is HK\$1.5 billion (US\$12.8 million), of which we have paid a deposit of HK\$100 million (US\$12.9 million).
-We expect to pay a land premium of approximately HK\$205 million (US\$12.6.3 million) to the Macau government for this site.
-The agreement completion deadline for the conditional agreement to the end of July 2007 and July 2008 when we negotiated an extension of the completion deadline for the conditional agreement remain in force, and there were no fees associated with any of the extensions.
+The Macau Peninsula site is approximately 6,480 square meters (approximately 69,750 sq. ft.) and the acquisition price is HK\$1.5 billion (US\$192.8 million), of which we have paid a deposit of HK\$100 million (US\$1,9 million).
+We expect to pay a land premium of approximately HK\$205 million (US\$26.3 million) to the Macau government for this site.
+The agreement completion deadline was first extended in January 2007 and again in July 2007 and July 2008 when we negotiated an extension of the completion deadline for the conditional agreement to the end of July 2009 in order to benefit from the additional flexibility in the timing of the purchase, which is subject to various closing conditions.
+Other than the extension of the purchase completion deadline, all other provisions of the original agreement remain in force, and there were no fees associated with any of the extensions.
 Completion of the purchase remains subject to (i) significant conditions in the control of third parties unrelated to us and the seller of the property, and (ii) the approval of the Macau government.
-We are currently considering plans to develop the Macau government.
 We are currently considering plans to develop the Macau peninsula site into a mixed-use hotel, serviced apartment and casino facility aimed primarily at day-trip gaming patrons.
-When the actual timing of the completion of this site is ascertained, we will be better able to evaluate our estimated opening date, project budget and funding requirements. - Macau Studio City Project.
+When the actual timing of the completion of the acquisition of this site is ascertained, we will be better able to evaluate our estimated opening date, project budget and funding requirements. - Macau Studio City Project.
 Melco Crown Gaming has entered into a services agreement with New Cotai Entertainment (Macau) Limited and New Cotai Entertainment, LLC, under which Melco Crown Gaming will operate the casino portions of the Macau Studio City project, a large scale integrated gaming, retail and entertainment resort development.
 The project is to be developed by a joint venture between eSun Holdings Limited and New Cotai Holdings, LLC, which is primarily owned by investment funds and David Friedman, a former senior executive of Las Vegas Sands.
 Under the terms of the services agreement, Melco Crown Gaming will retain a percentage of the gross gaming revenues from the casino operations of Macau Studio City.
 We will not be responsible for any of the project's capital development costs, and the operating expenses of the casino will be substantially borne by New Cotai Entertainment.
 The construction of Macau Studio City is currently suspended, and the formal opening of Macau Studio City has not yet been ascertained.
 One of the influencing factors would be the timing for the completion of financing for this project.